mongodb/specifications/source/retryable-writes/tests/README.md

 7. Disable the fail points on both `s0` and `s1`.

-### 5. Test that in a sharded cluster on the same mongos if no other is available
+### 5. Test that in a sharded cluster writes are retried on the same mongos when no others are available.

-This test MUST be executed against a sharded cluster
+This test MUST be executed against a sharded cluster that supports `retryWrites=true`, has enabled the `configureFailPoint` command, and supports the `errorLabels` field (MongoDB 4.3.1+).

-1. Ensure that a test is run against a sharded cluster.
-If there are multiple mongoses in the cluster, pick one to test against.
+Note: this test cannot reliably distinguish "retry on a different mongos due to server deprioritization" (the behavior intended to be tested) from "retry on a different mongos due to normal SDAM behavior of randomized suitable server selection".
+Verify relevant code paths are correctly executed by the tests using external means such as a logging, debugger, code coverage tool, etc.

-2. Create a client that connects to the mongos using the direct connection, and configure the following fail point on the mongos:
+1. Create a client `s0` that connects to a single mongos from the cluster.

    ```javascript
    {